mwpastore/securer_randomer/README.md

 not utilize OpenSSL and prefer `getrandom(2)` over `urandom`.
 And so my goal was not to write some super-maintainable, standalone piece of software, but rather a temporary fix that can be easily dropped into an existing project and easily pulled out at a later date.
-A monkeypatch is the easiest way to achieve this.
+A monkeypatch is the best way to achieve this.

 ## Features